GSA/ficam-management/pages/03_stakeholders.md

 ### Stand Up Focus Groups or Teams

 You can also stand up smaller focus groups or tiger teams devoted to specific program issues or direct implementation support.
-This promotes consistency and stakeholder buy-in by promoting better understanding, inclusion, and ownership in the program.
+You'll promote consistency and stakeholder buy-in by encouraging better understanding, inclusion, and ownership in the program.